 Screening for other cancers

-People with a BRCA1 or BRCA2 mutation are not usually offered screening for other cancers.
+People with a BRCA1 or BRCA2 variant are not usually offered screening for ovarian or other cancers.
 This is because:

 - regular screening tests cannot prevent these cancers

-- there is no clear evidence that screening tests for these cancers are good at finding cancer early when it is more treatable.
+- there is no clear evidence that screening tests for these cancers can find a cancer early when it is more treatable.

-Sometimes screening for other cancer types is offered as part of a research trial.
-Taking part in a research trial is completely up to you.
-Your doctor or nurse can explain the possible risks and benefits of taking part.
+Sometimes screening for other cancer types is offered as part of a clinical trial.
+Taking part in a clinical trial is your decision.
+Your doctor or nurse can explain whether a clinical trial is available and the possible risks and benefits of taking part.

-Women with a BRCA1 or BRCA2 mutation may decide to have treatments to reduce their risk of breast and ovarian cancer.
+Women, and people assigned female at birth, with a BRCA1 or BRCA2 variant may decide to have treatments to reduce their risk of breast and ovarian cancer.
 This may involve:

-- surgery to remove the breasts (called risk-reducing breast surgery).
+- surgery to remove the breasts (risk-reducing breast surgery).

-- surgery to remove the ovaries and fallopian tubes (called risk-reducing bilateral salpingo-oophorectomy).
+- surgery to remove the ovaries and fallopian tubes (risk-reducing bilateral salpingo-oophorectomy)

-- drug treatment for a number of years (called risk reducing drugs).
+- taking a drug for a number of years (chemoprevention).

-Cancer can often be successfully treated, especially when it is found at an early stage.
+Cancer is more likely to be successfully treated if it is found at an early stage.
 Knowing what is normal for your body means you are more likely to recognise any changes that could be a sign of cancer.
-This means if you do develop a cancer, it can be treated as early as possible.
+This means that if you develop cancer, it can be treated as early as possible.